k-box/k-search-client-php/readme.md

 **This readme refers to the version 1.0 of the Adapter Boilerplate, the old version (0.3.x) is in the `legacy` branch only for bugfixes and compatibility reasons.**

-# contains breaking changes to the KlinkDocument class
+# contains breaking changes

+- to the KlinkDocument class
+- to KlinkRestClient and IKlinkRestClient
+ - getCollection parameter order changed to `$url, $expected_return_type, array $params = null`
+ - removed `fileSend` empty method
+ - ...